samgovier/front-end-dev/epctsjs/ts.md

 ### User-defined type guards

 You can also create specially defined functions as a *user-defined type guard*.
 This allows for additional type-guard expressions beyond __typeof__ and __instanceof__.
 This is useful when you have a union type, *any* type, JS objects, and you want to branch based on the variable's characteristics.
-THe user-defined type guard returns a boolean as `argumentName is SomeType`, indicating the argument matches Some Type.
+The user-defined type guard returns a boolean as `argumentName is SomeType`, indicating the argument matches Some Type.
 This is a function return type.
 For example:

     function isStringArray(arg: Object): arg is string[]
     {